radixdlt/community-scrypto-examples/defi/marketplace/README.md

 # Marketplace

-My go at a simple marketplace where people can create buy and sell orders (no AMMs).
+A simple marketplace where people can create buy and sell orders (no AMMs).
 A user gets an order ticket for each created (buy or sell) order which they can use to withdraw the bought tokens (and change) or the payment for sold tokens.